ReadAlongs/Studio-Web/implementation_plan.md

       spacer, larger runs scale from there.
 This applies uniformly regardless of whether the empty paragraphs came from typing, pasting, or editing artifacts (e.g. an unfilled `insertPageBreak` placeholder);
-      `plainTextToDoc` itself is unchanged, one empty paragraph per blank line — collapsing happens only at serialization.
-Live typing needed its own mechanism to *create* those empty paragraphs, since Enter by default only splits into a new sentence: `Sentence`'s `addKeyboardShortcuts` (Enter) now treats pressing Enter on an
+      collapsing happens only at serialization, on top of whatever empty paragraphs `plainTextToDoc` or live typing already produced.
+Live typing needed
+      its own mechanism to *create* those empty paragraphs, since Enter by default only splits into a new sentence: `Sentence`'s `addKeyboardShortcuts` (Enter) now treats pressing Enter on an